 We hope that all families will get involved and become a part of the Nursery School community.
-Over the course of the school year, each family is responsible for completing a minimum of only five (5) work hours.
-Families can help in many ways or may choose an option of paying \$100 in lieu of their time.
+Over the course of the school year, each family is responsible for completing a minimum of five (5) work hours.
+Families can help in many ways or may choose an option of donating \$100 to the school if the time is not doable.